Reyes Cleary: Career

+West Bromwich Albion

 Cleary progressed through West Bromwich Albion's academy, and began training with the club's first team in the 2021–22 season after impressive form for the club's under-18 and under-23 teams.
 He was offered a professional contract by the club in December 2021.
 He was nominated for the Premier League 2 player of the month award for December 2021.
 He made his senior debut as a substitute in a 2–1 FA Cup defeat to Brighton & Hove Albion on 8 January 2022.

 On 20 August 2024, Cleary joined League Two club Walsall on a season-long loan deal.
 He was recalled on 7 January 2025.

 On 24 January 2025, Cleary joined National League side Hartlepool United on loan.
 He scored his first Hartlepool goal in a 2–2 draw with Tamworth.
 On 26 February, this loan was extended until the end of the season.

 On 20 May 2025, West Brom offered Cleary a new deal at the club.

+Barnsley

 On 1 July 2025, Clearly joined League One side Barnsley on a three-year deal with the option of a fourth.

-On 18 October 2025, Cleary scored a remarkable goal in a 2-2 draw at Bradford City.
-Spotting the opponents' goalkeeper off his line, Cleary lobbed a speculative effort into his goal from fully sixty yards.
+On 18 October 2025, Cleary scored a remarkable goal in a 2–2 draw at Bradford City.
+Spotting the opponents' goalkeeper off his line, Cleary scored with a soaring shot from sixty yards.

+Having registered five goal contributions over an unbeaten month for Barnsley, Cleary was named EFL Young Player of the Month for November 2025.